“Forgotten Hollywood”- A Happy Hallow’s Eve…

 Danforth new logo

-Danforth Book Distribution has completely reworked their website, and it now includes an online store to purchase literary product including Forgotten Hollywood Forgotten History.
+Danforth Book Distribution has completely reworked their website, and it now includes an online store to buy literary product including Forgotten Hollywood Forgotten History.
 Credit cards and Pay Pal are cheerfully accepted.

 According to their press release: